AndiA76/SDCND01_2D_Object_Detection/README.md

 python exporter_main_v2.py --input_type image_tensor --pipeline_config_path /app/project/experiments/experiment_0_00/pipeline_experiment_0_00.config --trained_checkpoint_dir /app/project/experiments/experiment_0_00/model_checkpoints --output_directory /app/project/experiments/experiment_0_00/exported_model/
 ```

-This should create a new folder `experiments/reference/exported/saved_model`.
+This should create a new folder `/app/project/experiments/reference/exported/saved_model`.
 You can read more about the Tensorflow SavedModel format [here](https://www.tensorflow.org/guide/saved_model).
+If you don't want to write lengthy commands you can also use the following bash script to export a model checkpoint as a frozen graph: `export_model.sh`.

 ####  Creating an Animation